shreyasminocha/regex-for-regular-folk/chapters/08-flags.md

 ## Flags

-Flags allow us to put our regexes into different "modes", so to speak.
+Think of flags as a means of allowing us to put our regexes into different "modes".
 Remember how we took for granted the part after the final `/` in `/pattern/`?
 We'll get into the details of those now.

 There are 5 kinds of flags: